juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 'Give me a reaction,' Marek pleaded.
 'Anything at all!'

-At that instant, Al suddenly raised his palm, brought it over his face, and started to shudder as a mirthful, muffled laughter resonated from him.
+At that instant, Al suddenly raised his palm, brought it over his face, and started to shudder as a burst of mirthful, muffled laughter resonated from him.

 'That's...'
 Disappointing.
 Marek's heart ached once again.
-He wanted to dig a hundred feet deep hole and bury himself in it.
-He wanted the world to end right now, so that the past conversation would cease to exist.
+He wanted to dig a hundred feet-deep hole and bury himself in it.
+He wanted the world to end right now so that the past conversation would cease to exist.
 He wanted anything, absolutely anything, to save him from the humiliation he was feeling right now.

 "I really can be stupid sometimes," Al commented.
 "The answer was right in front of me - it was literally squashed up against my nose - but I was too absorbed in my paranoia to grasp it."